MaireadHolton/RoveApp2/README.md

 ## **Structure**

-The project is laid out according to MVVM design pattern
+The project is laid out according to MVVM design pattern.
+Navigation and architecture were updated in this version of the project to include the navigation drawer and fragments for creating views on the app.

 ## **Design/ UX Approach**